-Hurricane Matthew: US evacuations underway
+Hurricane Matthew: Evacuations begin as deadly storm nears

 Gov. Pat McCrory declared a state of emergency for more than half of the state's 100 counties.

+And North Carolina tourists have been told to cut their vacations short.

-North Carolina emergency officials currently expect up to eight inches of inches of rain as well as heavy winds starting Friday.
+State emergency officials said they expect up to 8 inches of inches of rain and brutal winds starting Friday.

 "Many of our central and eastern counties are already saturated from storms during the past few weeks," North Carolina Emergency Management Director Mike Sprayberry said.

 "We are preparing for additional flooding, downed trees and widespread power outages in the coming days."

-Authorities in Hyde County have issued a mandatory evacuation order for Ocracoke Island, a popular tourist destination, ahead of Hurricane Matthew.
-Visitors will evacuate starting at 5 a.m.
-Wednesday.
-Resident evacuations begin at 5 a.m.
-Thursday.
+Authorities in Hyde County have issued a mandatory evacuation order for Ocracoke Island, a popular tourist destination.

 The University of North Carolina-Wilmington has also ordered students to evacuate no later than noon Thursday.